-15. Requirement for data on performance and effectiveness under the award
+12. Requirement for data on performance and effectiveness under the award

-The recipient, and any subrecipient ("subgrantee") at any tier, must collect and maintain data that measure the performance and effectiveness of work under this award.
+The subrecipient ("subgrantee") at any tier, must collect and maintain data that measure the performance and effectiveness of work under this award.
 The data must be provided to DCJS as specified by DCJS in the program solicitation or other applicable written guidance.
 Data collection supports compliance with the Government Performance and Results Act (GPRA) and the GPRA Modernization Act of 2010, and other applicable laws.

-16. OJP Training Guiding Principles
+13. OJP Training Guiding Principles